Arch and his little surprises

-Since my switch from Windows and macOS, I have been running Arch Linux.
-It's a fine and stable distro, and I wouldn't want anything else anytime soon.
+Since switching from Windows and macOS, I’ve been running Arch Linux.
+It’s a great, stable distro, and I can’t imagine wanting to use anything else.
 Like any operating system, Arch has its quirks.
-Some things you assume are included by default, but on Arch you have to install something extra.
-You're not always aware of that until you come across it.
+There are some things you assume come as standard, but on Arch you have to install a little extra.
+You’re not always aware of this until you come across it.

-This weekend, I made the final switch of window manager for the time being.
-And I say for the time being, because those who follow me a little know that I switch quite often.
-Time for a review of that journey, and why I have now ended up with something that has actually been around for years.
+This weekend, I made what is likely to be my final switch of window manager for the time being.
+And I say for the time being deliberately, because anyone who follows me knows I tend to switch quite often.
+Time to look back on that journey, and explain why I’ve now ended up with something that’s actually been around for years.

-My time on Arch started with Qtile as window manager.
-I was very happy with that for a long time.
+My time on Arch began with Qtile as my window manager.
+I was very happy with it for a long time.
 Python as a configuration language feels natural to me, and it just works.
-Only "ricen" everything, as it's called in the community, takes a lot of time.
-I had come pretty far with that, but in the meantime I saw more and more nice screenshots coming along on Reddit of a Wayland compositor called Hyprland.
+It’s just that ‘ricing’ everything, as it’s called in the community, takes a lot of time.
+I’d got quite far with that, but in the meantime I kept seeing more and more lovely screenshots on Reddit of a Wayland compositor called Hyprland.

 One developer, one point of failure

-Hyprland attracted me for two reasons.
-Ricen seemed easier, and it was an instant switch from X11 to Wayland.
-That sounded good to me, and I must say, it certainly was.
-It looked beautiful and the animations were fluid.
+Hyprland appealed to me for two reasons.
+Ricen seemed easier, and it meant switching straight from X11 to Wayland.
+That sounded good to me, and I have to say, it certainly was.
+It looked stunning and the animations were smooth.

 But there was a pattern.
-Often, after an update, some piece of my config would break.
-Something I had put effort into getting nice and working was suddenly broken.
-I found that seriously annoying.
-When I did some further reading, I found out that at its core there is actually only one main developer of Hyprland, namely Vaxry.
-There are contributors, but Vaxry wields the sceptre.
-So I really see this as a one man show.
+Often, after an update, part of my configuration would break again.
+Something I’d put a lot of effort into getting to look good and work properly would suddenly stop working.
+I found that really annoying.
+When I read on a bit further, I discovered that there is actually only one lead developer at the heart of Hyprland, namely Vaxry.
+There are contributors, but Vaxry is the one calling the shots.
+So I really see this as a one-man show.

-I think impulsive changes there are the cause of those breaking configs.
-To me, that is not production-worthy, no matter how nice the system is.
-I know better than anyone else that one is none.
-I have experienced that myself up close in my work with infrastructure.
-Someone can drop out and then it's done.
-I did not find that dependency acceptable in my daily work environment.
+I think impulsive changes are the cause of those broken configurations.
+To me, that’s not production-ready, no matter how good the system is.
+I know better than anyone that one is no. I’ve experienced that first-hand in my work with infrastructure.
+One person can drop out and that’s it.
+I found that level of dependency unacceptable in my day-to-day working environment.

 Scrolling tiling sounded like the solution

-I still had some issues on Wayland that made me long for Qtile again, so I went back to stable on that for a long time.
-Until nice screenshots reappeared on Reddit, with a slightly different slant.
+I was still having a few issues with Wayland that made me long for Qtile, so I went back to using that for a long time.
+Until some lovely screenshots appeared on Reddit again, showing a slightly different approach.
 A scrolling tiling window manager.
-The idea made me curious.
-Smooth animations, a good club of maintainers, and stable.
-That became Niri, and I've been trying it out for the last three months.
+The idea piqued my curiosity.
+Smooth animations, a good team of maintainers, and stable.
+That turned out to be Niri, and I’ve been trying it out for the last three months.

-In the beginning, things went nicely.
-Niri combined with DankMaterialShell went very smoothly, DMS provided some nice gimmicks, and the configuration was fine.
+It went well at first.
+Niri combined with DankMaterialShell ran very smoothly, DMS provided some nice features, and the configuration was straightforward.
 On paper, I had everything I wanted.

-But still I kept getting annoyed, and at first I wasn't even sure where that came from.
-Until the penny dropped: where was that window now?
-With my three monitors, it eventually became an endless mess.
-Swiping up and down and left and right just became too much.
-It felt like using a factory hall to service a Mini Cooper and your tools were scattered everywhere.
-There was no end to it.
+But I still found it annoying, and at first I didn’t even really know where that feeling was coming from.
+Until it dawned on me: where on earth was that window?
+With my three monitors, it eventually became a complete mess.
+All that swiping up and down and left and right just became too much.
+It felt like using a factory hall to service a Mini Cooper with your tools scattered everywhere.
+There’s no end to it.

-On top of that, when windows are wider than your screen, Niri automatically swipes along as soon as you touch the mouse.
-Small detail, but if you unintentionally trigger that all day, it will drive you crazy.
+What’s more, with windows that are wider than your screen, Niri automatically scrolls along as soon as you touch the mouse.
+It’s a small detail, but if you keep triggering it accidentally all day long, it drives you mad.

-i3 has been around for years, and for good reason
+i3 has been around for years, and with good reason

-So I asked myself: what do I really want?
-Back to basics, but rather no more X11.
-Qtile and Wayland don't mix very well, and there are now better alternatives.
-I looked at where the basics were, and that is i3.
-The inplace replacement for i3 on Wayland has become Sway.
+So I asked myself: what do I actually want?
+Back to basics, but I’d rather not use X11 anymore.
+Qtile and Wayland don’t work very well together, and there are now better alternatives.
+I looked into what the foundation was, and that’s i3.
+The in-place replacement for i3 on Wayland has become Sway.

-I have now converted my Niri config and keybinds to Sway, and switched back from DMS to Waybar.
+I’ve now switched my Niri configuration and keybindings over to Sway, and switched back from DMS to Waybar.
 For now, it feels like coming home:

-• Windows are again where I expect them to be.
+• Windows are back where I expect them to be.

-• No staggered screens when a popup or scratchpad overlay appears.
+• No screen jumps when a pop-up or scratchpad overlay appears.

-• When I touch the mouse, my screen just stays put.
+• When I move the mouse, my screen stays put.

-• Three monitors feel like three monitors again, not one endless rolling screen.
+• Three monitors feel like three monitors again, not like one endless conveyor belt.

-Sway also has a mature development team, a long track record and a config format that is almost identical to i3.
-That also means it has a huge amount of documentation and examples.
+What’s more, Sway has a mature development team, a long track record and a configuration format that is virtually identical to i3.
+This also means that there is a vast amount of documentation and examples available.

 Boring is a feature

-For now, I feel like my computer is predictable, boring and usable again.
-And that is exactly what I want.
-So it's not always the case that more is better.
+For now, I feel that my computer is predictable, boring and usable again.
+And that’s exactly what I want.
+So it’s not always the case that more is better.
+Endless options are confusing, and that secretly gets really annoying.

-If you focus on productivity, a tiling window manager is great.
-But for me, nothing else needs to change.
-No scrolling, no endless workspaces, no animations that grab my attention.
-Just windows in fixed places, on the monitor where I put them.
+If you’re focused on productivity, a tiling window manager is brilliant.
+But as far as I’m concerned, nothing else needs to change.
+No scrolling, no endless workspaces, no animations to distract me.
+Just windows in fixed positions, on the monitor where I’ve placed them.

 Sometimes the best upgrade is a step back to what has worked for years.